devplayer0/fyp/report.md

 gpio_set_af(GPIOE, GPIO_AF0, GPIO2 | GPIO3 | GPIO4 | GPIO5 | GPIO6);
 ```

-### ETM configuration

 Once the hardware is set up, a multitude of registers must be configured to
 generate trace data in the appropriate format.
 A test firmware utilising
 `libopencm3` was written for this task.
 Before all of these registers can be
-written however, the required means must be released from GPIO.
+written however, the required pins must be released from GPIO use.
 Listing
-\ref{lst:trace-gpio} shows this process, making use of `libopencm3`'s GPIO
+\ref{lst:trace-gpio} shows this process, making use of `libopencm3`'s
 abstraction functions.

 ``` {.c label="lst:trace-dbgmcu" caption="Enabling the trace pins"}